nextcloud/documentation/developer_manual/app/javascript-apis.rst

 Global variables
 ----------------

 There are also global variables that acted as APIs in the past.
-The use of these variables is dicouraged, as they lead to script loading order problems and the dependency hell, making it hard for the server component to update libraries.
+The use of these variables is discouraged, as they lead to script loading order problems and the dependency hell, making it hard for the server component to update libraries.

 .. note:: Be careful with accessing global variables as their availability depends on the order in which scripts are loaded.
 Thus they might not have been assigned yet when your script runs.
 Use the document ``load`` event to wait until all scripts have been loaded and executed.